 Store Lactulax in the refrigerator at room temperature.
 Keep it between 36 ° F and 86 ° F (2 ° C and 30 ° C).
 Do not freeze this medicine.

-If necessary, you can mix Lactulax with a small amount of fruit juice, water, or milk.
+You can mix Lactulax with a small amount of fruit juice, water, or milk if necessary.
 Drink the mixture right away.
 Don’t save it for later.
 Take Lactulax once or twice a day.
 You can take it with or without food.

 Your doctor may perform blood tests to check your electrolyte levels during your treatment with this medicine.
-Your doctor can do this if you have been taking this medicine for more than 6 months.
+Your doctor can do this if you have taken this medicine for more than six months.

-Many insurance companies require a prior authorization for this drug.
-This means that your doctor may need to get approval from your insurance company before the insurance company will pay for the prescription.
+Many insurance companies require prior authorization for this drug.
+This means that your doctor may need to get approval from your insurance company before the insurance company pays for the prescription.

-For pregnant women : constipation is common late in pregnancy and right after having a baby.
+For pregnant women: constipation is expected late in pregnancy and right after having a baby.
 Lactulax is generally safe during pregnancy and while breastfeeding.

 But, Lactulax is a category B pregnancy drug.
 That means two things: